jannis-maier/AdvancedEventMeshBootcamp/README.md

 - Understanding the basics of event-driven architectures, namely events, queues, topics, event subscriptions ...
 - You would be able to execute most of the exercises without prior experience by just following the descriptions.
 For taking value out of the chance to explore Advanced Event Mesh some experience with event-driven architectures is recommended.

-## Event enable your backend using SAP Application Interface Framework

 ## User Data and Password

 In order to log into Advanced Event Mesh, you can use the below email address with XXX replaced with your group number.